-Would you believe me if I told you that flipping phones is a very legitimate side hustle?
-I've been flipping cell phones over the years and will tell you that it is worth the time as long as you do some research and start small.
+Buying and selling smartphones is a very legitimate way to make money.
+I've been flipping cell phones over the years and will tell you that it is worth the time as long as you do some research and don't get ahead of yourself.

 After doing it for some time, you can expect to make upwards of $20/hour flipping cell phones.
-The best part is you can do this on your own time whenever you want.
-Here I will answer everything you need to know about flipping cell phones.
+The best part is you can do this on your own time and whenever you want.
+I'll outline the process on how to successfully flip smartphones for money.

 The principle of making money flipping things is simple.
 You buy something at a lower price and sell it at a higher price.
 However, you need experience and training to make this flip.
-All corporations are set up with this "Buy Low, Sell High" concept.
+When you think about it, successful businesses are based off of this "Buy Low, Sell High" concept.

 Almost everyone uses cell phones and they are only becoming more widespread.
 Cell phones are easy to buy, and they are easy to sell (especially iPhones).
 They are small and easy to ship, which is a must for flipping.
 The profit from flipping cell phones can be substantial if you do it correctly.

 You can do it on your own time, when you want and how you want.
 You can make at least double minimum wage once you know how.

 Y buy cell phones from Craigslist or .
 The idea is to buy local and sell nationally.
 These are the best places to find cell phones for sale.
 When I find a phone that is in a price point I like, I will usually ask them if they are willing to lower the price point if I will drive to meet them somewhere that same day.

 Try to be accommodating in exchange for a lower price.
 Some people will come down and price and some will not.
 I tend to only buy a phone if I know I will make at least $50 from it.
 If you are not sure how much a cell phone will go for you are buying, then read on.

 I always made sure to buy phones during the daytime and to meet at a store or gas station with lots of people around.
 You don't want to put yourself in a sticky situation if you don't have to.

 What to Check Before Buying a Phone to Flip